littlefs-project/littlefs/DESIGN.md

 ## The design of the little filesystem

-The littlefs is a little fail-safe filesystem designed for embedded systems.
+A little fail-safe filesystem designed for embedded systems.

 ```
    | | |     .---._____